tyroguru/BPFTrace-hol/kernel.md

 1. Expand the above script to print the parent directory for the file being unlinked.
 Hint: xxx

-Top tip: We can use the `print()` bpfscript function to print out members in an object without explicitly specifying them.
+Top tip: We can use the `print()` BpfScript function to print out members in an object without explicitly specifying them.
 For example, the arguments for a `vfs_write()` call are:

 ```
 $ bpftrace -lv 'kfunc:vfs_write'